When it comes to public access to data, you should ask for what matters. Not just any data, but something that impacts people’s lives.

 And there’s more.

 “My School” allows statistical comparison of schools’ and students’ performance according to context-sensitive index of community socio-educational advantage (ICSEA).
 The index includes parents’ occupation, parents’ educational background, geographical location, and proportion of indigenous students.
-These are deemed crucial drivers of students’ advantage or disadvantage in learning.
+These are deemed crucial drivers of students’ advantages or disadvantages in learning.

 In other countries, like the Philippines*, the usual education data collected and analysed pertain to resources available for the schools to operate.
 Classrooms, chairs and tables, textbooks, toilets, computers, teachers and personnel, budget.
 We compute textbook to student ratio, classroom size, toilet to student ratio, budget per student, and the likes.
 These are all inputs to learning, which often become the focus of attention or the main points of contention.
 Whatever we do, they won’t add up to learning and learning growth.